sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 <img src="/assets/images/math/algebra/cauchy-schwarz-ineq-01.png">
 </div>

+# Unreasonable effectiveness of mathematics

+What I find most captivating about inequalities is how they often provide the shortest path between seemingly unrelated mathematical concepts.
+They're like mathematical shortcuts that, when properly understood, reveal the hidden connections in mathematics.
+This reminds me of what Eugene Wigner called "the unreasonable effectiveness of mathematics" &ndash; these elegant relationships seem to hint at some deeper truth about the structure of mathematical reasoning itself.

+It is quite coincidental that
+I recently posted
+the paper "[The Unreasonable Effectiveness of Data](/papers#unreasonable-effectiveness-of-data)" written by Google Research guys in the context of AI

 # A Personal Reflection

 Looking back at my mathematical journey, I realize that inequalities taught me something beyond mathematics.
 They taught me that sometimes the most powerful approach isn't to solve for an exact answer, but to understand the boundaries of what's possible.
 They showed me that constraints, rather than limiting us, often guide us toward deeper understanding.